 Threats to our ancient and native woodlands can be immediate and absolute (e.g. loss to infrastructure or development) or slower and more subtle (e.g. shading from conifer species or invasive species such as Rhododendron).
-There are also more widespread environmental changes, such as diffuse pollution and threaten long climate change, which may in the (www.forestry.gov.uk/keepersoftime)
+There are also more widespread environmental changes, such as diffuse pollution and climate change, which may threaten in the long term. (www.forestry.gov.uk/keepersoftime)